CocoaPods/blog.cocoapods.org/_posts/2024-10-28-CocoaPods-Support-Plans.markdown

 - We will aim to make at least 2 releases a year to keep up-to-date with Xcode updates
 - We will aim to look at support requests for trunk every 6 months
 - We will keep the website infrastructure from not falling over completely
+- We are open to PRs which make CocoaPods more future-friendly

 What we will not be doing: